sky-2002/product-reviews/Readme.md

 Linear_SVM_Nomic_SMOTE | 0.8952 | 0.9402 | 0.8952 | 0.9114

 ### Note: This is a work in progress(hence the WIP).
 I will keep updating this repository as I do more analysis.

+### Planned features
+- A better UI
+    - Needs to be smooth and good-looking.
+Need some streamlit and CSS hacks.
+    - Need better organization of the figures and elements.
+- Query product review
+    - I am planning to add a method to get all useful comments for a particular product by querying all the reviews for that product.
+    - This would help understand the reviews better than just summarizing them.
+For example, if I ask "How is the after-sales service for this product?", this method should give me all those reviews(or their summary) that talk about "after-sales service".
+- Make the streamlit app modular
+    - I had started with limited features and hence wrote everything in the `app.py` file.
+Need to shift methods to files and modules.
+    - Organize modules into ones those transform data, visualizers, AI related etc.